gulfiliz/gulfiliz.github.io/_posts/2025-07-31-erotapokriseis-vii.md

 I just changed places.
 With love. :)

-And thank you so much for following my journey on different platforms.
+And thank you so much for following my journey on different platforms!
+That means a lot.

 ---